Pradyuman7/SimplePlatformerGame/README.md

 # Platformer Game

-Simple platformer game made with JavaScript, CSS and HTML and lots of caffeine, as this was made at 3AM, with drowsy eyes and inquisitive mind.
+Simple platformer game made with JavaScript, CSS, HTML and lots of caffeine, as this was made at 3AM, with drowsy eyes and inquisitive mind.

 > Quick Look